Word jij een van de nieuwe KNIR Ambassadeurs, 2024-2026?

 Nominations: Artist in Residence

 Samen met de Akademie van Kunsten (KNAW) biedt het KNIR kunstenaars de mogelijkheid een periode van maximaal drie maanden in Rome te werken.
-Hiervoor komen alle kunsten in aanmerking: literatuur, fotografie, architectuur, choreografie, beeldhouwkunst, mode, schilderkunst, design etc. Van 12 februari 2024 t/m 8 april 2024 is het mogelijk om nominaties in te dienen.
+Hiervoor komen alle kunsten in aanmerking: literatuur, fotografie, architectuur, choreografie, beeldhouwkunst, mode, schilderkunst, design etc. Van 12 februari 2024 t/m 10 mei 2024 is het mogelijk om nominaties in te dienen.
 Ga naar de website van de Akademie van Kunsten (KNAW) voor het nominatieformulier en de richtlijnen.

-Deadline: 8 April 2024
+Deadline: 10 May 2024

 About the KNIR